jhumelsine/jhumelsine.github.io/_posts/2024-01-03-composable-design-patterns-basic-concepts.md

 # Composable Design Patterns
 The GoF did not define a set of Composable Design Patterns per-se.
 This is my grouping, just like the Essential Design Patterns is my grouping as well.
 I’m not even sure that this is the best name for these patterns.
 I’ve also called them the Reuse/Reuseable/Reusability Design Patterns.

 Regardless of the name, here are the patterns, which I feel most highlight the concept of composability.
 They are listed in order of generally least complexity to most complexity.
 Several patterns expand upon concepts that first appear in previous ones as well.
-I will feature each of these in this blog series (I’ll provide links when I blog about each individually):
+I will feature each of these in this blog series:
 * [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) - Place administrative wrapper objects around objects often to help manage their complexity or resources.
 * [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html) -Layer additional behaviors upon core features.
 * [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) - Delegate a request through a linked chain of handlers until one of the handlers can complete the request.